ParallelMaths/parallel/pages/9-09-clock-calculation.md

 :::

 ::: problem id=1_3 marks=2
 __1.3.__ Creating the digit 2 from the digit 1 requires one segment to be removed and 4 segments to be added, so 5 segments change in total.
 Creating another digit from the previous digit also requires a total of 5 segment changes.
 Which digit is this?
-Which digit is created using 5 segment changes from the previous digit?
+In other words, which digit (apart from 2) is created using 5 segment changes from the previous digit?

 <input type="number" solution="7"/>